 When the exit option is used, sqlcmd exits with the appropriate error value.

 When the ignore option is used, sqlcmd ignores the error and continues executing the batch or script.
-By default, an error message will be printed.
+By default, an error message is printed.

 Causes sqlcmd to exit.